Large college lecture hall

 Part-Time MBA: The Cost

-As a whole, part-time MBA programs’ tuition is generally pretty comparable to other professional business school degrees.
+As a whole, the tuition for part-time MBA programs is generally pretty comparable to other professional business school degrees.
 Costs typically depend primarily on the school you choose to attend and how long it takes you to complete your program.

 Are Part-Time MBA Programs Less Competitive?